Advanced and Intermediate Riders

 Riding Expectations

 When riding out we consider the different levels of riders and their expectations.
-If you are an advanced rider and some members of your family, friends or partner is a beginner or novice rider; we will make sure they have a great time.
+If you are an advanced rider and some members of your family, friends or partner are beginner or novice riders; we will make sure they have a great time.
 When riding together we will always adapt the level of riding to the least experienced rider to keep the ride safe and enjoyable.
-However the advanced or intermediate riders can always sign up individually for more challenging rides.
-Often we will ride the same trails but the riding speed and type of horses will be different.

 In addition to this it is important to bear in mind that the lowest elevation we ride is 4,200 feet in the valley.
 During the full day rides in summer and fall, we operate at elevations between 6,800 and 11,000 feet.
 Even the best horse will not lope very long at these elevations.
 During full day rides your mount needs to last 6 to 8 hours and furthermore, needs to remain sound and healthy throughout the season.